barbarer/py4e-int/_sources/files/file-group.rst

       :.*: What is the class name that was printed?

 You can also read all the lines from a file at once into a list.
 One advantage to this is that you can immediately close the file after that.
+This makes it easier to remember to close the file.

 .. activecode:: file_pogil_read_lines_list
     :caption: Reading lines from a file.